studybreak/casio/README.md

 Modeling
 --------

-The library support modeling two types of Objects.
+This library supports modeling two types of Objects.

 ##Model##
 You can think of this a traditional Model in the ORM-sense.